What is CRaC?

-When an application starts running, the JVM looks for methods that are hot spots (hence the name HotSpot for the implementation of the JVM that is now the OpenJDK JVM), and compiles them to get better performance than interpreting the bytecodes.
+When an application starts running, the JVM looks for methods that are hot spots (hence the name HotSpot for the implementation of the JVM that is now the OpenJDK JVM), and compiles them to get better performance compared to interpreting the bytecodes.
 This results in fast, optimized code, but has the downside of the JVM needing both time and compute resources to determine which methods to compile and then compile them.
 This is what we refer to as the warmup time of an application.
 The fact that this same work has to happen every time we run an application makes the JVM less attractive in certain situations like microservices and serverless computing.

 As part of this project, Azul created a proof-of-concept build of JDK 17 to demonstrate the CRaC functionality.
 The results from these first tests were very promising.
 For instance, with a sample Spring Boot application and in a test environment, the time before processing the first operation took roughly four seconds.
 By using a checkpoint of the running, warmed up application, a restore was able to get to the first operation in 40ms.
 That’s two orders of magnitude faster!

 The chart is based on experiments on the following environment:

 Laptop with Intel i7-5500U, 16Gb RAM and SSD.

 Linux kernel 5.7.4-arch1-1.

 The data was collected in a container running an ubuntu:18.04 based image.

 Host operating system: archlinux.